JnBrymn/JnBrymn.github.io/_posts/2018-09-02-load-testing-elasticsearch-using-python-asyncio-and-the-slow-log.md

   * Connecting the thing to a neat-o aiohttp-based web app that will let you control the runs.
   * Updating charts and graphs in the web app.
   * Coordination across machines for massively distributed load testing.

+## Wanna Help?

+If you think this a neat idea, lemme know!
+I'd love advice on the `asyncio`, the Elasticsearch, or anything else.
+Send me pull requests or ping me on Twitter @JnBrymn.